ThreeDotsLabs/watermill/docs/content/docs/middlewares.md

 {{% load-snippet-partial file="content/src-link/message/router.go" first_line_contains="// HandlerMiddleware" last_line_contains="type HandlerMiddleware" %}}
 {{% /render-md %}}

+## Available middlewares

+Below are the middlewares provided by Watermill and ready to use.
+You can also easily implement your own.
+For example, if you'd like to store every received message in some kind of log, it's the best way to do it.

 {{% readfile file="/content/src-link/middleware-defs.md" markdown="true" %}}

-While there are some middlewares provided by Watermill and ready to use, you can easily implement your own.
-For example, if you'd like to store every received message in some kind of log, it's the best way to do it.